RajuKalagoni/BankTokenSystem/README.md

 * While updating token or customer, it is checked whether a token or customer exists with the given ID or not, If it doesn't exist it throws Customer/Token not found with id:{Id}.

 * covered Junit test cases using Mockito library.

+* And also mentioned ER diagram : BankTokenSystem_ER.png